 - Moving beyond a simple increase in speed or performance of connectivity platforms, and beyond 5G capabilities, bringing unique new service capabilities with wider economic implications.
 It requires capabilities for new classes of services and applications as defined e.g. in Hexa-X II, aligned with sustainability targets and a human-centric approach.
 This will eventually lead to 6G services, like the "Internet of Senses", realizing a fusion between the communication and sensing environment, massively scalable immersive environments, like XR/VR, digital twins, and holographic type communication. - The integration of future connectivity and service platforms into larger globally applicable infrastructures, including their fully automated (AI support) management whilst preserving European competitiveness and sovereignty.
 The implementation of networks increasingly takes place across heterogeneous domains and with open technologies (e.g. open-source solutions for telco cloud), and the challenge is to keep a strong EU influence whilst ensuring service delivery and control from an E2E perspective. - Extended European effort across the value chain, from microelectronics to service platforms. - Trust, security and communication privacy-enhancing technologies, processes and architectures as required for massively heterogeneous, virtualised and software platforms of the future, as well as the associated enablers for such developments. - Participation of new actors from and beyond the verticals.
 Contributions from industry, Research Technology Organisations (RTOs), Universities and Small and Mediumsized Enterprises (SMEs) actors in the connectivity, IoT and cloud/IT domains are expected to be complemented by appropriate participation of the microelectronics and photonics industries, in view of their potential impacts in the standardisation process. - A stable experimental framework towards minimising R&I risk and validating core technologies and use-cases. - A unified consensus framework promoting a European approach towards 6G that takes into consideration national specificities (e.g. current infrastructures, economic power, societal needs), facilitating international cooperation and placing Europe on par with other regions developing bold 6G initiatives.
-From an industrial perspective there should ideally be no standardised variants of 6G to achieve economy of scale and affordable cost. - Leveraging standardisation stages, including a consensus of 6G KPIs and KVIs30 that will frame future developments.
-The consensus on KPIs for research and innovation is outlined in key documents like the ITU Recommendation "Framework and overall objectives of the future development of IMT for 2030 and beyond" and the final KPIs in the Technical Performance Requirements Recommendation (expected beginning of 2026).
-Therefore, the SNS R&I WP 2025 focuses on (1) the validation of the KPIs where a consensus has been established (2) the further definition of the specific European KPIs that are not yet reflected in international consensus (3) progress on the KVI's definition towards their operational usage.
+From an industrial perspective there should ideally be no standardised variants of 6G to achieve economy of scale and affordable cost.

-29 https://5g-ppp.eu/wp-content/uploads/2021/06/WhitePaper-6G-Europe.pdf
+31 https://5g-ppp.eu/wp-content/uploads/2021/06/WhitePaper-6G-Europe.pdf